fabien-marty/jinja-tree/docs/details-about-plugins.md

 - one for providing context variables to Jinja templates (let's call it `context`)
 - one for providing actions to do on files or directories (let's call in `action`)

+For each of these extension points, you can provide one or more plugins.

+> [!NOTE]
+> For the `context` extension point, the final context will be the **union** of all contexts
+> provided by configured plugins (if two plugins provides the same variable, the latest wins).
+>
+> For the `action` extension point, the executed action will the first "non-default" one provided
+> by configured plugins (so the first wins).

-`jinja-tree` default behavior is driven by two plugins:
+`jinja-tree` default behavior is driven by four plugins:

+- `jinja_tree.infra.adapters.context.ConfigurationContextAdapter` (for the `context` extension point)
 - `jinja_tree.infra.adapters.context.EnvContextAdapter` (for the `context` extension point)
+- `jinja_tree.infra.adapters.context.DotEnvContextAdapter` (for the `context` extension point)
-- `jinja_tree.infra.adapters.action.ExtensionsFileActionAdapter`(for the `action` extension point)
+- `jinja_tree.infra.adapters.action.ExtensionsActionAdapter`(for the `action` extension point)

-Of course, you can provide your own plugins to override the default behavior by passing your class full path to the `--context-plugin` or `--action-plugin` CLI options (or corresponding configuration file keys).
+Of course, you can override this default behavior with your own plugins by passing your class full path to the `--context-plugin` or `--action-plugin` CLI options (or corresponding configuration file keys).

 ## Context plugins

-The role of the context plugin is to provide some context variables for Jinja template processing.
+The role of `context` plugins is to provide some context variables for Jinja template processing.

 It's a class that must implement the `jinja_tree.app.context.ContextPort` interface.